codename0og/codename-rvc-fork-3/README.md

 - Checkpointing and in-place support for both Gen. and Disc. <br/> ( Decreases the vram consumption on cost of the computation / training speed. )

-- Customization for preprocessing workflow ( Including 'mute' files usage. )
+- Customization for preprocessing workflow ( Including 'mute' files usage and various slicing methods. )

 <br/>``⚠️ 1: HiFi-gan is the stock rvc/applio vocoder, hence it's what you use for og pretrains and customs ( for now ). ``
 <br/>``⚠️ 2: MRF-HiFi-GAN and Refine-GAN require new pretrained models.
 They can't be used with original rvc's G/D pretrains. ``

 ㅤ
 ✨ to-do list ✨
-> - More / different configurable optimizers.
+> - Ability to switch back to AdamW optimizer ` ( In case someone wants to try it with a warmup. ) `
 > - Adjustable hop length for RMVPE.
-> - Custom initial learning rate per Generator and Discriminator.
+> - Custom initial learning rate per Generator and Discriminator. ` ( Not 100% sure about that just yet. ) `
-> - Custom gradient norm value  ( from the ui level )
 > - Ability to delay / headstart the Generator or Discriminator.
 > - and more...